The humble dip has been around for ages. But it never fails to give you a brutal upper body workout every time you do a rep.

 It is great for increasing strength as well as for muscular hypertrophy.

 Moreover, it does not take any equipment to do one.
 It’s a bodyweight exercise after all.

 If you have been skimping on the dip cause it’s too ordinary, then here are some reasons why it should be a part of every workout routine.

 The dip is used to describe a ‘push’ exercise usually performed on parallel bars, that targets the deltoids, the pectoral muscles and the rhomboid muscles of the upper back.
 If you often work shoulders after chest day, then you’ll definitely love dips.

 Altering the grip and your body position on the handles allows you to place additional emphasis on the pectorals if need be.

-In fact, if you maintain the correct form, grip and posture, then there’s no better exercise to target the entire pectoral muscle group than the dip.
+In fact, if you maintain the correct form, grip (while at it, if you have big hands, pick the ideal bar size to avoid fatigue) and posture, then there’s no better exercise to target the entire pectoral muscle group than the dip.